-Granted, we are no longer on the gold standard, yet the basic principle of inflation remains: When the money supply exceeds the amount of valuables it represents, the individual units of money become worth less.
+Granted, we are no longer on the gold standard, yet the basic principle of inflation remains: When the money supply exceeds the amount of valuables it represents, the individual units of money become worth less (and in some instances, worthless).
 There are also 2 other major factors involved in causing inflation with New Deal economics, and this is due to: 1) The artificial over-valuing of assets — like houses worth $200k being over-valued at $250k and the like, and; 2) Defaults on loans — this is because a large portion of the money supply is actually backed with the value of the promissory notes created during the loan process, and when these promissory notes are not honored (by the loans being repaid — which is what made them valuable in the first place), they become worthless, and therefore, so does the portion of the currency they created which remains in circulation.

 That is the basics principles of the cause of inflation.
 As you can see, it is all rooted in the cumulative value of all the assets the currency represents, remaining equal to or greater than the money supply.

 Those who take the time to study Congressional Order 101, (rather then prejudge it) will see that CO 101 is basing all the ledger entries on the assessed value of existing assets that have not been being accounted for, and not only is the CO 101 initiative not over-valuing the assets that are being used to back the currency, their value is extremely underestimated.
 The use of the base value rather than the true value is done for 2 main reasons: 1) The true value of education is impossible to account for accurately & varies drastically from student to student but, by using a minimalistic method of accounting, the complexity of the accounting is simplified to a sufficient degree that it is possible to account for a value, and; 2) The main purpose of monetizing these valuable asset the diplomas, degrees and certifications evidence is to create the funding to pay for the educational services.